Miley Cyrus On ‘The Voice:’ Blake Shelton, Adam Levine, Gwen Stefani To Quit?

 “[Miley Cyrus] really is determined to win it next time and she can’t wait to return and make that happen.”

-But as which celebrities Cyrus will face when season 13 debuts, it’s not known.
+But as which celebrities Cyrus will face when Season 13 debuts, it’s not known.
 Both Adam Levine and Blake Shelton have already dished on possible replacements when and if they leave The Voice.

 Levine described it as “inevitable” that his time on The Voice as a coach will come to an end, noted the Cheat Sheet.
 But Adam also isn’t surrendering that coach chair without careful consideration of his replacement, he admitted.